telerik/reporting-docs/designing-reports/connecting-to-data/overview.md

 ## Expressions

-* Expressions are widely used while designing reports in order to manipulate the report's data, style, and behavior.
+* Expressions are widely used while designing reports to manipulate the report's data, style, and behavior.
 When the report runs, the report processor evaluates the expressions using a built-in scripting language and substitutes the property values where expressions were used with the result of the expression.
 * There are built-in functions that allow to perform complex calculations in expressions.
-Users confident with any of the.NET languages can extend the expression engine in order to use custom functions in their reports.
+Users confident with any of the.NET languages can extend the expression engine to use custom functions in their reports.
 * Examples of expression usage: grouping, sorting, filtering operations, properties of the report and report items(sections), bindings, conditional formatting, report parameters, etc.

 For more details see topics in [Expressions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) section.